 In 1878 English cattleman Moreton Frewen named the area on Powder River where he located his 76 Ranch headquarters “Sussex” after his home county in England.
 But decades before Frewen marked the beginning of the Cattle Boom in Wyoming, the Sussex area East of Kaycee was the stage where early explorers, travelers, trappers, the US military, and even missionaries played their part in Western expansion.

 The fascinating and little known history of these people and events will shared by knowledgeable local historians as you travel by bus eastward from Kaycee through the Powder River Country.
-Tour will be held on Saturday, September 7, 2019 and the deadline to register is September 1st.
+The tour will be held on September 11, 2021.

 Some of the famous sites and events explored on this guided historical tour include: